Specialization

 • Late into working on the project I realized that it was getting difficult to navigate.
 My main script was, at that point, 1200 lines of code.

 • I created a base class that handles all inputs and some of their base logic.
-The character script inherits from this script and decides what the inputs should do.
+The character script inherits from the base class and decides what the inputs should do.

 • With the use of data classes I cleaned up all constant variables from the h-files.